Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Results:

-- 68% reported falling asleep faster (average 17 minutes sooner)
+- 68% reported falling asleep faster (an average of 17 minutes sooner)

 - 54% experienced fewer nighttime awakenings